Vaccine Reactions

 • Autoimmune disorders.
 These reactions happen when the body’s immune system mistakenly attacks healthy body tissues.
 Rheumatoid arthritis, celiac disease and Guillain-Barré syndrome are examples.

 • Blood conditions.
-Blood conditions include immune thrombocytopenia purpura (ITP) and others.
+Vaccine-related blood conditions include immune thrombocytopenia purpura (ITP) and others.

 • Bowel problems.
 These can include diarrhea, bowel obstructions and intussusception.

 • Nerve damage and pain.
-Nerve damage can include conditions such as brachial neuritis and acute disseminated encephalomyelitis (ADEM).
+Vaccine-induced nerve damage can include conditions such as brachial neuritis and acute disseminated encephalomyelitis (ADEM).

 • Brain conditions.
 Brain and other neurological conditions can include encephalitis, ADEM and seizures.

 • Other vaccine reactions.
-Some less-common vaccine reactions include chronic arthritis and several reactions that result in the illness the vaccine is designed to prevent.
+Less-common vaccine reactions include chronic arthritis and several reactions that result in the illness the vaccine is designed to prevent.